-Here, we highlight the important lake characteristics and analyse the climatic and topographic controls responsible for the spatial and temporal distribution of SGLs on 79 °N Glacier, as detected by Hochreuther et al. (2021) from 2016 to 2019.
+Previously, Hochreuther et al. (2021) identified SGLs from 2016 to 2019 from Sentinel-2 A and B using a newly developed automatic detection algorithm.
+Here, we highlight the important lake characteristics and analyse the climatic and topographic controls responsible for the spatial and temporal distribution of SGLs.
 The average size of individual SGLs varies interannually from a maximum of 0.07 km2 in 2016 to 0.02 km2 in 2018.